-• Consistency with existing policy provisions in the policy area
+• Consistency with existing Union policies

 The Commission first set out the broad lines of the EU's external PNR policy in a 2003 Communication13 on the EU approach towards transfers of PNR data from the EU to third countries, which were reviewed in a Communication adopted in 201014.
 There are currently three international agreements in force between the EU and third countries namely Australia15, the United States16 (2012) and the United Kingdom17 (2020) which cover the transfer and processing of PNR data from the EU.
 After negotiations which followed up on Opinion 1/15 of the CJEU of 26 July 2017,18 a new PNR Agreement with Canada was signed on 4 October 2024.19